lubeskih/enigma-emulator/docs/EOFM.md

 ###### Notes

-- Typically, a complete transmision would include the sender's and receiver's call-signs, frequency, signal strength, readability, intercept station number, time of origin, urgency, number of parts in the signal, number of current part, number of letters in current part, Kenngruppe discriminant (to state which key was being used - TXM in this example) and Grundstellung (RNF in this example).
-This was all transmitted en clair and followed by the enciphered message-setting (BKT in this example), the enciphered message and finally the end of message signal.
+- Typically, a complete transmission would include the sender's and receiver's call-signs, frequency, signal strength, readability, intercept station number, time of origin, urgency, number of parts in the signal, number of current part, number of letters in current part, Kenngruppe discriminant (to state which key was being used - TXM in this example) and Grundstellung (RNF in this example).
+This was all transmitted en clair and followed by the enciphered message-setting (QFL in this example), the enciphered message and finally the end of message signal.

 - To improve security it was an operational rule that no message should exceed 250 letters.

 - Prior to 1st May 1940, in order to reduce errors, the procedure was to repeat the encipherment of the message setting, so in this example, JRMJRM yields, say, BKTRFQ.
 This repeated encipherment of the message-setting was both foolish and unnecessary.
-The Poles' exploitation of it by analytically comparing the first triplet BKT to the second triplet RFQ, enabled them to break Enigma.
+The Poles' exploitation of it by analytically comparing the first triplet QFL to the second triplet RFQ, enabled them to break Enigma.
 On 1st May 1940 the Germans abandoned repeated message-settings after which the Poles' techniques were useless.

 #### Deciphering a Message

-To decipher a message, the receiver should set up his Enigma in accordance with the key for the day, turn his rotors to the Grundstellung (RNF in this example) and key-in the enciphered message-setting (BKT in this example).
-Keying-in BKT would yield JRM so the operator would reset the rotors on his Enigma to JRM and then key in the cipher-text, his assistant would read off and record the plaintext as each letter was illuminated.
+To decipher a message, the receiver should set up his Enigma in accordance with the key for the day, turn his rotors to the Grundstellung (RNF in this example) and key-in the enciphered message-setting (QFL in this example).
+Keying-in QFL would yield JRM so the operator would reset the rotors on his Enigma to JRM and then key in the cipher-text, his assistant would read off and record the plaintext as each letter was illuminated.

 ###### Notes